dthomas601/fuzzing_tutorial/3_Exercises/Exercise_1/README.md

 ### Task 5 Analyze Crash Data

-From the testcases that have been created, lets understand where ```exif``` is crashing.
+From the test cases that have been created, let's understand where ```exif``` is crashing.

 For each crash file in ```$HOME/afl_exif_testcases/default/crashes/``` display the filename and line number where the crash was reported.

 <details>

 <summary>Task 5 Answer Summary</summary>
 <br>

 For each crash file that was generated, we pass them to ```exif```.
-When compiled, we enabled AddressSantizer libraries that help to identify memory errors in target application.
+When compiled, we enabled AddressSantizer libraries that help to identify memory errors in the target application.

 We show an example of this below.

-First we execute ```exif``` with a crash file:
+First, we execute ```exif``` with a crash file:

 ```
 [afl++ 65b46ee0debf] ~/afl_exif_testcases/default/crashes.2022-09-23-17:22:50 (main) # $HOME/fuzzing_libexif/install/bin/exif id:000000,sig:11,src:000030,time:148428,execs:26661,op:havoc,rep:16